Upper Mustang Motorbike Tour - 11 Days Itinerary and Costs

 • Royal Enfield Classic 350: Comfortable and durable for extended journeys.

 Yes.
-Riders must bring a helmet, riding jacket, gloves, sturdy footwear, and weather-appropriate clothing to ensure safety and comfort throughout the tour.
+Riders must bring a high-quality helmet, a protective riding jacket and pants, armored gloves, sturdy waterproof footwear, and weather-appropriate layers to ensure safety and comfort throughout the tour.